O4FDev/EmotionDiary/README.md

 Using the console cd yourself through version, 4, then run `python3 -m Diary.py`.

+*Note that if you get an error using version 4 like this:*

+> File "Diary.py", line 22, in descriptionInputHandler
+>    labelText = str('mood = ' + mood + '.
+Description = ' + desc)
+>TypeError: can only concatenate str (not "StringVar") to str

+*Please use version 3.
+I'm actively trying to fix this bug but it seems to only be in version 4.*

 ## Statistics & An explination

 A large part of making this software was due to the on-going mental health crisis.
 In the United Kingdom 1/4 people will experience some form of mental health problem.